Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 **<a href="http://videocube.aitestunion.com/">VideoCube: A Large-scale Multi-dimensional Global Instance Tracking Intelligent Evaluation Platform</a>**<br>
 **<a href="http://videocube.aitestunion.com/">MGIT: A Multi-modal Global Instance Tracking Benchmark Based on Hierarchical Semantic Framework</a>**

-- Visual Object Tracking / Visual Language Tracking / Long Video Understanding and Reasoning / Intelligent Evaluation Technology / Hierarchical Semantic Information Annotation
+- Visual Object Tracking / Visual Language Tracking / Long Video Understanding and Reasoning / Intelligent Evaluation Technology
 - As of Jan.
 2024, the platform has received 287k+ page views, 1k+ downloads, 400+ trackers from 130+ countries and regions worldwide.
 - VideoCube / MGIT is the supporting platform for research accepted by IEEE TPAMI 2023 and NeurIPS 2023.
 </div>